comicaholic/GenAI-Studio/genai-studio/ARCHITECTURE.md

 # GenAI Studio - Architecture Documentation

-This document describes the architecture, design decisions, and technical implementation of GenAI Studio.
+This document describes the architecture, design decisions, and technical implementation of GenAI Studio - a comprehensive AI evaluation and chat workspace platform.

 ## 📋 Table of Contents